matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 # Smart contracts

-zkSync is on track to introduce highly efficient, secure, Turing-complete, multi-language smart contracts.
+zkSync is on track to introduce highly efficient, secure, Turing complete, multi-language smart contracts.

 ## Table of contents